 We created Clear Days Ahead to bridge the gap between good vision and improved school performance for the children in Milwaukee’s poorest neighborhoods.
 Along with our partners, Prevent Blindness Wisconsin and MTEA (Milwaukee Teachers Education Association), we provide vision screening and eyeglasses to students who don’t pass their initial screening.
-Since we started the program in 2010, we have visited 12 schools, provided 2,800 screenings to children in need, 820 pairs of eyeglasses (valued at $270 per pair) with the total value of eye wear provided being around $200,000.
+Since we started the program in 2010, we have visited 17 schools, provided over 3,800 screenings to children in need, donated over 1,300 pairs of eyeglasses (valued at $270 per pair) with the total value of eye wear provided being over $200,000.

 An inside look into our Clear Days Ahead Program and the importance of childhood vision screenings.

 Children often don’t know they have a vision problem.
 Signs that your child might be struggling with their eyesight include:

 Tilting the head to one side

 Holding reading materials close to the face

 Losing place when reading